pivotal-cf/bookbinder/README.md

     output
     final_app

 `master_middleman` is a directory which forms the basis of your site.
 [Middleman](http://middlemanapp.com/) configuration and top-level assets, javascripts, and stylesheets should all be placed in here.
 You can also have ERB layout files.
 Each time a bind operation is run, this directory is copied to `output/master_middleman`.
 Then each section repo is copied (as a directory) into `output/master_middleman/source/`, before middleman is run to generate the final app.
-If you specify a `layout_repo:` in `config.yml`, that directory will be copied instead of `master_middleman`.

 `.ruby-version` is used by [Ruby version managers](https://www.ruby-toolbox.com/categories/ruby_version_management) to select the appropriate Ruby version for a given project.

 ### Layout Repository

-If layout repository is set to the full name of a GitHub repository (eg `cloudfoundry/bosh`), it will be downloaded for use as your book's `master_middleman` directory.
+If you specify a `layout_repo:` in `config.yml` to the full name of a GitHub repository (eg `cloudfoundry/my-doc-layout`), it will be downloaded for use as your book's `master_middleman` directory.

 ### Credentials Repository